 Credit card fraud is a wide-ranging term for theft and fraud committed using a credit card or any similar payment mechanism as a fraudulent source of funds in a transaction.
 The purpose may be to obtain goods without paying, or to obtain unauthorized funds from an account.
 Credit card fraud is an intricate crime, which is aggressively prosecuted by authorities.
 An accusation of credit card fraud can have serious negative consequences for individuals and businesses.
 If you are facing allegations of bank card fraud, you may be facing jail time and significant fines if found guilty.
 In addition, if you are a business owner, you may lose what you have worked so hard to build.
 If you are under investigation for credit card fraud or if you are facing charges of credit card fraud, you need the support of a knowledgeable and experienced Houston White Collar Crimes Lawyer.

 You are entitled to the best legal defense possible.
 Houston Criminal Lawyer and Credit Card Fraud Expert Charles Johnson can deliver that defense for you.
 You can contact White Collar Crimes Lawyer Charles Johnson day or night, 24 hours/day 7 days/week and speak with him directly at (713) 222-7577.
-His Law Office is headquartered in Houston, with offices conveniently located in Dallas, Austin and San Antonio.
+His Law Office is headquartered in Houston, with offices conveniently located in Dallas, Austin and San Antonio (by appointment).
 You can take advantage of your Free Case Review right over the phone and speak directly to Attorney Charles Johnson.
 Call Today and let him go to war for you to save your future.

 Credit Card Fraud is rather common all over the United States, as is the prosecution rate for such crimes.
 Any form of credit card fraud or abuse — even the possession of someone else’s credit card with the intention of committing fraud or theft — can be charged as a felony and lead to jail time and significant fines upon conviction.
 Whether you are accused of “borrowing” a friend’s Visa to pay for gas or you actively opened an account in someone else’s name and engaged in thousands of dollars of purchases, if you have been charged with fraud then you need experienced legal counsel.